 - Stir a few times in between, but do it quickly and cover again immediately to prevent losing too much steam from the pot.
 The cabbage should stew in its liquid, and it will not be too bad if it catches slightly at the bottom of the pot (but only slightly).
 That makes the stewed cabbage even sweeter and tastier.

 - Adjust the taste with salt and pepper.
 Add 1 to 2 teaspoons of red wine vinegar for a fruitier taste.
-Sprinkle with the chopped parsley and serve.fine sea salt and black pepper + 1-2 teaspoons red wine vinegar + 1 small bunch of parsley
+Sprinkle with the chopped parsley and serve.fine sea salt and ground black pepper + 1-2 teaspoons red wine vinegar + 1 small bunch of parsley

-- The dish can be easily reheated.
+- The dish can be easily reheated (Note 2).

 Adina v says